apache/nuttx/configs/samd20-xplained/README.txt

 ^^^^^^

-This README discusses issues unique to NuttX configurations for the Atmel SAM4L Xplained Pro development board.
-This board features the ATSAM4LC4C MCU.
+This README discusses issues unique to NuttX configurations for the Atmel SAMD20 Xplained Pro development board.
+This board features the ATSAMD20J18A MCU.

-The SAM4L Xplained Pro Starter Kit is bundled with four modules:
+The SAMD20 Xplained Pro Starter Kit may be bundled with three modules:

 1) I/O1   - An MMC/SD card slot, PWM LED control, ADC light sensor, UART loopback, TWI AT30TSE758 Temperature sensor.
 2) OLED1  - An OLED plus 3 additional switches and 3 additional LEDs
-3) SLCD1  - A segment LCD that connects directly to the "EXT5 SEGMENT LCD" connector
-4) PROTO1 - A prototyping board with logic on board (other than power-related logic).
+3) PROTO1 - A prototyping board with logic on board (other than power-related logic).

 Contents